Arjunmehta312/DWM-Project/README.md

 ### `/final_research`
 Contains the final research outputs and presentation materials:
-- `research_paper.md` - Complete research paper with findings and discussion
+- `research_paper.md` - Markdown version of the research paper with findings and discussion
 - Analysis results and visualizations for presentation

+### Project Root
+- `research_paper.tex` - Complete LaTeX version of the research paper, professional-grade with formatted tables, figures, and bibliography
+- `build_paper.bat` - Windows batch script to compile the LaTeX document
+- `build_paper.sh` - Unix/Linux/Mac shell script to compile the LaTeX document
+- `README.md` - This file, providing an overview of the repository structure and research

 ## Research Overview